 I installed it a week ago, and my jaw keeps dropping at what it can do.
 I keep all of my photos on my home machine, but if I want one I can just ‘pop over’ and pick it up from the office on my work laptop.
 I can put my working presentations in one of my Live Desktop synchronised folders, and carry on working on it on any of my computers.

-It will offer a way for staff to effectively use multiple computers, and the masses of data that we all seem to be building up across multiple devices - write lecture notes on your home PC on Sunday evening, and it’s there on your work laptop on Monday morning without having to do anything extra.
-And what ways will it offer for students to use college computers and their own home PCs to support their learning?
+With students all wandering around campus, rarely taking their laptops out of their rooms, and carrying all of their data on USB Memory Sticks, it is easy to see how this could change their way of working.
+And it will also offer a way for staff to effectively use multiple computers, and the masses of data that we all seem to be building up across multiple devices - write lecture notes on your home PC on Sunday evening, and it’s there on your work laptop on Monday morning without having to do anything extra.

 (My) Words simply cannot do it justice…instead, take a look at one of these videos below.